Green Policy (by design!)

 I walk to work, I never drive.
 My commuting miles are therefore zero.
 Most meetings are held over the phone or via email.
 Occasionally I need to travel to see clients, so I target a maximum of 1,000 miles per year for business trips.

 With barely any in-house printing, consumables such as paper and inkjet supplies are minimal.
 Incoming paper is reused or recycled.
-Electricals are switched off rather than left on stand by.
-Eneloop rechargeable batteries are used for appliances.
+Electricals are switched off rather than left on stand by and all batteries are eneloop rechargeables.

 I balance finding the right quality and price for my clients with my desire to use responsible suppliers.
 Printing is typically purchased from partners who use sustainable paper supplies (more about this below).